 Please view details on the Internship Program and its expectations here.

-The European Parliament Liaison Office (EPLO) recently announced the launch of its Fall round of internships designed for US graduate students and which will take place from mid-September to mid-December 2013 in its Washington D.C.
-Office, with a possible extension in Brussels and Strasbourg.
+The European Parliament Liaison Office is pleased to announce the launching of its next round of internships designed for US graduate students and which will take place from mid-January to mid-April 2014 in its Washington D.C.
+Office with a possible extension in Brussels and Strasbourg.
 We are also pleased to inform you that a flat-rate allowance will be granted to the selected candidates.